 The one happy island I left behind 14 years ago is no more.
 Sure for the tourist it is still all fun and great most of them won’t notice anything except the ones who have been coming for more than 10 years.
 But for a lot of locals it has become a disappointment or at least for this local living abroad.

 This was the first time I saw the new main street, full of palm trees, beautiful sidewalk and all, but no people, it’s almost a ghost town.
 Half the shops have closed down.
 A few “lost” tourist wandering around, nobody is shopping, although there isn’t many stores left to shop at.
 I think my heart ached a little when I thought back to how it was before, full of car and foot traffic, seeing familiar faces on the street.
-All that is gone, whipped out.
+All that is gone, wiped out.

 There is nothing to do at Renaissance Mall except if you need a Louis Vuitton bag or Ralph Lauren clothes.
 Which made me wonder, how can all those shops stay in business while here in The Hague, the city of politicians and royalties, Ralph Lauren can’t even manage to stay in business for a whole year.